sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Handling Script Tasks
 ^^^^^^^^^^^^^^^^^^^^^

-We do not need to do any special configuration to handle script tasks.
-It is possible to implement a custom script engine.
-We demonstrate that process in Custom Script Engines section Advancd features.
+We do not need to do any special configuration to handle script tasks, although it is possible to implement a custom script engine.
+We demonstrate that process in Custom Script Engines section :doc:`advanced` features.
 However, the default script engine will work in many cases.

 Handling Manual Tasks